Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 You can also type in the name of a product in the search box and select the correct model.
 If you’re adding a fairly recent Mac computer or device, type in the serial number for your product.
 For Mac computers, you can locate the serial number by clicking the Apple icon in the upper-left of your desktop.
 Then click, About This Mac.
 (For your iPhone or other iOS device, simply click on the Settings app > General > Serial Number.)

 Click twice on where it says – Version; and the serial number for the product will appear.
 If you know your purchase date and warranty information, add that as well.
 The information for the next column, Network, can be found by clicking the System Preferences on your Mac, and then clicking on Network.
 Your IP address, server host, and Ethernet information will be listed there.

 Back under the General category, click the Check Coverage button.
 If you provided the correct serial number for your Apple product, you will be taken to a page that provides information about the support services for your product.

 Mactracker could be useful tool for researching Apple products you’re considering for purchase.
 In the Categories column, Macs are sorted by Desktop, Notebooks, Servers and Devices.
 They are further broken down by models.

 Say for example you’re thinking about buying a MacBook Air.
 You can click on that folder and open the information for the latest models and compare performance, memory, storage, and other specifications.

 Mactracker may not be an application you use on a regular basis, but it’s certainly a resource you should have in your in Applications folder for when you needed.
 And though it’s free, it’s well a donation for all the useful and accessible information it provides.

 Let us know what you think of Mactracker and what other similar resources you use to learn about your Apple products.
-And for information about other free and useful applications in the Mac Store, check out my articles, 10 important mac tools you should use but probably don’t and 10 free productivity apps in the new mac app store.
+And for information about other free and useful applications in the Mac Store, check out my article, 10 important mac tools you should use but probably don’t.